-Oh friends – my gift to you is this recipe for Cinnamon Oat Pancake -Waffle Mix.
+Oh friends, I'm so excited to gift to you this recipe for Cinnamon Oat Pancake -Waffle Mix.
 Who knew a humble pancake mix could inspire this much love?

 It looks great layered in a quart sized mason jar with a simple label tied to it and it does make a great gift, especially when paired with syrup and a fun whisk.
 The syrup can be homemade (like this easy recipe) or store-bought, depending on the amount of time you have.

 But here's what we discovered: you're going to want to make a batch for your own family, too.
 Probably a couple of batches.

 And when you do give this pancake-waffle mix as a gift, you'll definitely want to be ready with the full recipe (not just the mixing instructions included in the gift) because whoever you give it to is going to be asking for it - trust me on this.

 To make it easy on you, I'm providing not only the jar-in-a-gift directions, along with a printable label with instructions for using the gift that you can download, print onto cardstock and tie to your jar with jute twin or a ribbon, I'm also writing up the full recipe that you can print off.
 Enjoy!